 repulsion for the invited intruder.
 Now she was feeling annoyance at herself and the way she was feeling; the

-inevitable inconsistency of her behaviour as she'd guiltily usher him from the house avoiding all self-
+inevitable inconsistency of her behaviour as she'd guiltily usher him from the house avoiding all self-examination

-examination of her unintelligible emotions.
-Hating herself for not understanding her self — hating herself for
+of her unintelligible emotions.
+Hating herself for not understanding her self — hating herself for being so earth

-being so earth shatteringly terrified of the one thing she craved.
+shatteringly terrified of the one thing she craved.
 Oh dear.
-The kettle climaxed and the flurry
+The kettle climaxed and the flurry of steam and

-of steam and gurgles began to subside.
+gurgles began to subside.
 The decision Tatum had reached required instant action.
-She had
+She had decided the best

 The reliable fall-back of activity often managed to bury any internal rebellion.
 She thrust herself into motion

-as to penetrate Joe's slumber.
-To be mid-activity when he squinted into the kitchen half dressed, ruffling his
+to penetrate Joe's slumber.
+To be mid-activity when he squinted into the kitchen half dressed, ruffling his hair,

-hair, drawn to the bustle of his missing bed-mate.
-She had a strong position in this role of offering
+drawn to the bustle of his missing bed-mate.
+She had a strong position in this role of offering breakfast; if only

-breakfast; if only she'd thought to dress first, she could avert any misconception that they'd be taking a post-
+she'd thought to dress first, she could avert any misconception that they'd be taking a post-breakfast tumble in

-felt disgusted at her inward lack of cool as she unsheathed the eggs from their shells and snatched up a fork
+disgusted at her inward lack of cool as she unsheathed the eggs from their shells and snatched up a fork with

 "There's something wrong with you Tatum, there is something really wrong..."